linusg/user-chrome-playground/README.md

 # Give the notification bar some color (optional)

-This is both completely random and optional: let's give the notification bar that will slide down e.g. when you are connected to a hotspot with the need of logging in before accessing the internet.
+This is both completely random and optional: let's give the notification bar that will slide down e.g. when you connect to a hotspot with the need of logging in before accessing the internet.

 I believe the default color of the bar is influenced by the theme of your OS.